-Depending on the adolescent’s treatment plan, family members may also participate in some sessions.
+Depending on the teen’s treatment plan, family members may also participate in some sessions.
 We provide parent education and support as part of these sessions.

 All of our services are managed and delivered by certified substance abuse counselors, licensed clinical staff or licensed-eligible staff.

-Besides group work, participants also benefit from The Barry Robinson Center’s recreation and art therapy resources.
+Besides group work, teens may also benefit from The Barry Robinson Center’s recreation and art therapy resources.

 Yoga/Mindfulness – Our registered yoga instructor specializes in working with teens and special needs populations.
 The practice of yoga can be beneficial for people with mental illness and substance use, to help them control how they react to negative experiences and emotions.